bashtools/mokctl/docs/kubernetes-the-hard-way/09-bootstrapping-kubernetes-workers.md

 ## Provisioning a Kubernetes Worker Node

-Use `tmux` to log in to all three masters at the same time:
+Use `tmux` to log in to all three worker at the same time:

 ```
 tmux